Home / Support / Licensed Lay Ministry / Ministerial Development Review for LLMs

 • Identify and access both personal and professional training, support and development needs

 The MDR process includes a period of reflection and preparation.
-LLMs are asked to complete the preparation form.
+LLMs are asked to complete the preparation form (all documents are downloadable at the bottom of this page).
 Their incumbent is also asked to offer feedback using the Review Form.
 This should be shared with the LLM in advance of their meeting with their external consultant.
 Your preparation forms, along with your current working agreement, should be shared with the consultant in advance of your meeting.
 An outcome of the meeting is a Summary of MDR form which will go to the incumbent, the Area Bishop and the Area Warden of LLMs.

 The MDR scheme builds on the success of many years’ experience of reviews for clergy within the Diocese of London.
-For more information about how the MDR works, please contact your local LLM Warden, or your Area Director of Training and Development.
+For more information about how the MDR works, please contact your local LLM Warden, or your Area Director of Ministry.